John Tory: Elections

 Tory registered as a candidate for the 2014 Toronto mayoral election on February 24, 2014.
 In his launch video he stated that building a Yonge Street relief line was "job one" if elected mayor.
 On May 27, he announced his Toronto relief plan, entitled SmartTrack, providing electric commuter rail along existing GO train infrastructure with service from Unionville to Pearson Airport.
 SmartTrack construction has still not begun as well as having seen several changes.
 On October 27, 2014, Tory was elected as mayor of Toronto.

 Tory became mayor of Toronto on December 1, 2014.
 He spent his first day meeting with Premier Kathleen Wynne, emphasizing the importance of working with other levels of government.
 He also announced that Councillor Denzil Minnan-Wong would be his deputy mayor.
-Minnan-Wong remained in the position for two terms, but did not seek re-election in 2022, and Tory selected Councillor Jennifer McKelvie as deputy mayor for his third term.

-On May 1, 2018, Tory registered his candidacy for re-election.
+Minnan-Wong remained in the position for two terms, but did not seek re-election in 2022, and Tory selected Councillor Jennifer McKelvie as deputy mayor for his third term.On May 1, 2018, Tory registered his candidacy for re-election.
 Tory retained a high approval rating at 58%, with only 24% disapproving, and 18% undecided.
 He was a front runner in the polls for the mayoral election at 65–70% support.
 Tory was re-elected mayor of Toronto on October 22, 2018, defeating former chief city planner Jennifer Keesmaat with 63.49% of the vote.

-Tory was re-elected to a third term in 2022, defeating urbanist Gil Penalosa.
+Tory was re-elected to a third term in 2022, defeating urbanist Gil Penalosa with 62% of the vote.